Pranknet: Notable Pranknet incidents

 On June 6, 2009, a prank was made on a Holiday Inn Express hotel in Conway, Arkansas.
 The caller posed as a representative from the company that installed the hotel's fire sprinkler and claimed the system needed to be reset by pulling the fire alarm.
 Once the alarm was turned on, the clerk was told that the sprinklers would activate unless windows were broken.
 The same day, the pranksters called a Comfort Suites in Gadsden, Alabama, persuading a clerk to pull a fire alarm; sprinklers were subsequently activated, causing water damage.

-In July, a Pranknet member called a Hilton in Orlando, Florida, and, claiming there was a gas leak, convinced a family staying there to break windows with the lid for the toilet tank and throw their mattress out the window.
+In July, a Pranknet member called a Hilton in Orlando, Florida, and, claiming there was a gas leak, convinced a family staying there to break windows with the lid for the toilet tank, destroy a mirror, bash in a wall using a lamp, and throw their mattress out the window.
 The incident cost $5,000 in damages.

 Also in July, a Pranknet caller informed two hotel guests that deadly spiders were about to infest their room.
 The caller was able to manipulate the couple into breaking their window with the tank lid from their toilet.

 On July 5, Pranknet members Powell and Markle called an Arby's in Baytown, Texas (where Powell lives) and talked a worker there into triggering the fire suppression system, causing an estimated $4,600 in damages.
 Powell failed in his attempts to get any windows broken.
 Powell was later arrested and charged with criminal mischief for the incident.